 Make sure to bring some warm clothes.
 Pack a jacket or coat – a light windbreaker may not be enough.
-Add a sweater underneath and a scarf and you’ll be good for the weather in Lisbon.
-Wear boots or sneakers since they are good to walk on the Portuguese pavement that covers Lisbon sidewalks.
-Pack an umbrella or raincoat to be safe when out sightseeing.
+Add a sweater underneath and a scarf, and you’ll be ready for the weather in Lisbon.
+Wear boots or sneakers – you’ll need comfortable shoes to walk on Lisbon’s steep paved streets.
+Include a raincoat or a fold-up umbrella to be safe when out sightseeing.

 Events in December

-- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one at Praça do Município (also in Baixa).
-Perfect to pick up gifts, they also include live music performances, showcooking and shows for kids.
+- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one in Praça do Município (both in the Baixa area).
+Perfect to pick up gifts, these Christmas markets also include live music performances, showcooking and shows for kids.

 - LisbonLand: this is a projection mapping around the themes of Christmas.
-Usually, a building at Terreiro do Paço is used for the video projection.
-However, being under renovation this year, the event moves to another part of the city – Fonte Luminosa (Alameda metro station on red line).
+Usually, a building in Terreiro do Paço is used for the video projection.
 From 14 to 23 December at 7pm, 8pm and 9pm.